Sam Millar

 Chew was acquired by BandLab in 2017.

 Two summers interning for researchers at Uni.
 Southampton, Uni.
 Oxford and Uni.
-Nottingham saw me take responsibility for the design and implmentation of various applications to enable their research.
+Nottingham saw me take responsibility for the design and implementation of various applications to enable their research.

-My primary project, ProvStore, was a first of its kind repository that allows the storage, visualization and management of W3C provenance documents via both a web interface and REST API (all powered by a graph database).
+My primary project, ProvStore, was a first of its kind repository that allows the storage, visualization and management of W3C provenance documents via both a web interface and REST API.
+Further work on smaller projects saw me using a range of other technologies and contributing to open source libraries.